openSUSE/news-o-o/_posts/2010-01-12-the-opensuse-forums-reach-40000-users.markdown

 The [openSUSE Forums](http://forums.opensuse.org/) blew past another milestone on January 5th.
 [More than 40,000 users](http://forums.opensuse.org/announcements/430087-40-000-member-milestone.html) are now registered on the openSUSE Forums!

 The forums are currently at 40,445 users, and growing.
 Since the last time we posted a milestone link, the forums have not only added thousands of members, but also several language-specific forums in addition to the main English language forums.
-The openSUSE Forums now host FranÃ§ais (French), Magyar (Hungarian), PÑƒÑÑÐºÐ¸Ð¹ (Russian), as well as links to external forums in Deutsch (German) and ×¢Ö´×‘×¨Ö´×™×ª (Hebrew).
+The openSUSE Forums now host Français (French), Magyar (Hungarian), Pусский (Russian), as well as links to external forums in Deutsch (German) and עִברִית (Hebrew).

 If you'd like to see a new language-specific forum launched, leave a comment in the [comments and suggestions](http://forums.opensuse.org/forums-comments-suggestions/) thread on the openSUSE Forums (preferred), or touch base with [Kim Groneman](mailto:kgroneman@novell.com) and/or [Rupert Horstkoetter](mailto:rhorstkoetter -at- NOSPAM opensuse.org) directly.